MaterializeInc/demos/ecommerce/README.md

 You now have Materialize doing real-time materialized views on a changefeed from a database and pageview events from Kafka.
 You have complex multi-layer views doing JOIN's and aggregations in order to distill the raw data into a form that's useful for downstream applications.
 In Metabase, you have the ability to create dashboards and reports based on this data.

-You have som infrastructure running in Docker containers, so don't forget to run `docker-compose down` to shut everything down!
+You have som infrastructure running in Docker containers, so don't forget to run `docker compose down` to shut everything down!